FWeinb/hubot-tlkio/README.md

   2. Create yor own hubot
   3. `npm install hubot-tlkio --save`
   4. Set the `HUBOT_TLKIO_CHANNEL` environment variable to the channel (**only one at the moment**)
-  5. Start your bot `
+  5. Start your bot `bin/hubot -a tlkio`

 ## Customize